NathanPJF/shopify_latest-blog-post/readme.md

 ## Code Time!

-Show either:
+These are two distinct use cases:

-A) your store's most recent blog post regardless of which blog it came from, or
+A) show your store's most recent blog post regardless of which blog it came from, or

-B) each of your blogs' most recent blog post together in a group.
+B) show each of your blogs' most recent blog post together in a group.

-### Case A: Your store's most recent blog post
+### Case A: Show your store's most recent blog post

 #### Getting started